aakash-rajur/react-bottomsup/README.md

 * Component class.
 * Since the provided component class extends React's Component class
 * no native functionality or featue provided by it is lost.
-* The provided class updates using React Component's setState */ class App extends Component {
+* package provided class updates using React Component's setState */ class App extends Component {
     constructor(props){